donatasrep/donatas.repecka/_posts/2021-04-27-Performance-comparison.md

 | Tensroflow      | 12      | 00:39.88 |
 | Pytorch         | 12      | 00:39.14 |

+Some notes: C and C++ implementation did not have support multi threaded execution.
+Numpy version utilised the multiprocessing library to do multithreading, while numba has in-built support for that.
+I skipped Julia and Cypthon due to time constraints.
+I have also introduced Tensorflow and Pytorch as my work is around developing deep learning models and I try to compare those frameworks whenever I have a chance.
+While numba and numpy performance was as expected - much faster on multiple threads (just to note: there is some overhead due to multithreading, but it is still worth scaling up), the Tensorflow and Pytorch were both in comparison quite slow (I have to admit, not quite sure why).

 ### With accelerator (GPU)

+Nowadays, if you really want to go fast, you use accelerators such as GPU and TPU.
+While it requires to convert your code into the form that GPU likes (pretty much matrix multiplication), the gains sometimes are incredible.
+Even running on a mediocre GPU (Nvidia 1650GTX), I managed to have the best performance.
+What is more, Jax performance seems like out of the different world, but I will cover the details of the implementations separately.

 | Core            | Threads | Time     |
 | --------------- | ------- | -------- |
 | Tensorflow      | 1       | 00:06.10 |
 | Pytorch         | 1       | 00:08.05 |
 | JAX             | 1       | 00:00.13 |

+## Conclusion

+During this experiment I have not found anything that would be unexpected apart from some minor things.
+The main takeaways are:

+* Pure python is slow.
+* Optimised python libraries can give you approximately C/C++ performance.
+* Scaling to multi threads or using GPU will give you the best performance.
+* Yet another thing which is not visible in the tables and is often overlooked is the solution itself.
+I have written some pieces several times to get these results (improving performance substantially).

+And if you were to ask me whether it is worth going to C/C++ for the performance reasons, I would say: unless you really need to squeeze every split of the second, you can stay in python and be at least competitive with C/C++ performance, not to mention development/maintenance side of things.